jcasabona/woo-product-tools/README.txt

 4. Cart Page on Front End with custom field title

 == Changelog ==

+= 0.6 =
+Added support for a custom Thank You page on a per-product level, that can be any URL.

 = 0.5 =
 The first version!
 Wooo.